george-pov/YTSkedy/docs/api/persistence.md

 for the current expected volume.
 There is no scheduled-start guard row, secondary index, or strict uniqueness mechanism.

-## Production Release Requirements
+## Current Persistence Boundaries

 - Calendar events can be created, updated, deleted, paged, and listed by local calendar month.
-- Schema migration and backfill paths must be defined before storage shape changes are released.
+- Schema migration and backfill paths are not implemented.
-- Explicit retry and conflict policies must be defined around table reads and writes.
+- Table read and write retry policy is limited to the Azure SDK behavior and the explicit conflict handling documented in the HTTP contracts.
-- Backup and recovery processes must be documented before production use.
+- Backup and recovery processes are not documented.
 - Calendar events link to created provider resources through platform publication rows, which store the provider `ExternalResourceId`.
-Reconciliation between stored publications and live provider state remains required release work.
+Reconciliation between stored publications and live provider state is not implemented.